-In this instance there are no recorded wildfires located within the area (source NPWS Fire History dataset).
+In this instance there are no recorded wildfires located within the subject locality, with the closest recorded wildfire occurring >7.3km to the northwest during the 2019-20 fire season (source NPWS Fire History dataset).

 The subject site is therefore not considered to be within a known fire path.
 Furthermore, in consideration of the previous bushfire history the likelihood of a bushfire occurring within the immediate area is considered unlikely.